vcvpaiva/DialecticaCategories/README.md

 # DialecticaCategories
 A place to collect the work on dialectica categories.

-Thesis (TR213 from Cambridge) https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-213.pdf
+Thesis "The Dialectica Categories", TR213 from Cambridge, https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-213.pdf

 AMS vol 92